rawitat/gtypist_lessons/programming_quotes.typ

 S:It is practically impossible to teach good programming style to students :that have had prior exposure to BASIC.
 As potential programmers, they are :mentally mutilated beyond hope of regeneration.

+I:C.A.R Hoare, for Algol 60 (then taken in C)
+S:I couldn't resist the temptation to put in a null reference, simply because :it was so easy to implement.
+This has led to innumerable errors, vulnerabilities, :and system crashes, which have probably caused a billion dollars of pain :and damage in the last forty years.

+I:Alan J. Perlis
+S:FORTRAN is not a flower but a weed -- it is hardy, occasionally blooms, :and grows in every computer.

+I:Edsger W. Dijkstra
+S:FORTRAN, the infantile disorder, by now nearly 20 years old, is hopelessly
+ :inadequate for whatever computer aπplication you have in mind today:
+ :it is now too clumsy, too risky, and too expensive to use.

+I:Ken Thompson, co-creator of B, Unix, Go
+S:FORTRAN was the language of choice for the same reason that three-legged :races are popular.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU